lichen63/lichen63.github.io/README.md

 Lichen's portal website containing thoughts, blogs, and various projects.
 This site is built using Jekyll and the Chirpy theme.

-## Features

-- Blog posts with categories and tags
-- Author information and social links
-- Table of Contents for posts
-- Comments enabled on posts
-- SEO optimized with Twitter Cards
-- Responsive design

 ## Installation

 1. Clone the repository: